 The pull-up trains your lats in a long range of motion and is one of the best exercises for this muscle.
 It also works other back muscles, such as your teres major, rhomboids, the lower portions of your trapezius, and also your biceps.1 2

-Your grip (palms facing towards you or away) and your grip width don’t seem to make too much of a difference in terms of muscle activation.3 4 5 Therefore, I would stick with whatever grip that is most comfortable for you, and lets you feel your lat muscles working the best.
+Your grip (palms facing towards you or away) and your grip width don’t seem to make too much of a difference in terms of muscle activation.3 4 5 Therefore, I would stick with whatever grip is most comfortable for you, and lets you feel your lat muscles working the best.

 2. Seated Cable Row